 Pests and Diseases

-The most common of tomato diseases is Fusarium Wilt, which cannot be cured once it sets in.
+The most common tomato disease is Fusarium Wilt, which cannot be cured once it sets in.
 If you suspect any of your plants have contracted this (it is usually carried by insects and marked by its curling of the leaves in a wilt-like fashion), you should remove them from your garden quickly and destroy them.

 If cherokee purple tomatoes are kept healthy, they will resist nearly every disease as well as most pests.